Posted at March 27, 2013

 Finally, it is important to think about general life planning, such as legal issues (including trust funds, guardianships, or conservatorships and protections from abuse and neglect under the Americans with Disabilities Act), housing (the various options and how to apply), transportation (the different types, hours of availability, and the locations served), employment, and recreational activities.

 Transitioning your child to adulthood may seem complicated and challenging, but there are many resources in place to help you achieve your goals.
-Not the least of these is the National Fragile X Foundation and the increasing numbers of parents involved in its LINKS Support Network.
+Not the least of these is the National Fragile X Foundation and the increasing numbers of parents involved in its Community Support Network.
 Call the foundation for information, support and referrals.

 As for the public agencies whose support you will need, it is always a good idea to contact them early to help plan for future services.
 Getting “ahead” helps give you a better view of the road ahead, and makes the process less overwhelming.